shangzhouye/EKF-SLAM-on-Turtlebot3/README.md

 ![](https://github.com/shangzhouye/EKF-SLAM-on-Turtlebot3/blob/public/figures/slam_in_control.gif?raw=true)

 - Trajectories
-  - THe pink path shows the odometer estimated path.
+  - The pink path shows the odometer estimated path.
   - The green path is the groundtruth.
   - Yello path is SLAM results.
 - Landmarks